-Ever since I turned 40 years old, I have been getting my yearly mammogram because that’s what the guidelines say I should do.
-Every year I run in and get it and don’t think twice about it.
+Ever since I turned 40 years, I have been getting my yearly mammogram because that’s what the guidelines say I should do.
+Every year, I get the much-needed exam and I don’t think twice about it.

 The day after my mammogram, I got a phone call to come back for additional images.
 I wasn’t worried.
-Ninety five percent of things found on mammogram are not cancer.
+Ninety-five percent of things found on a mammogram are not cancer.
 Nothing to be concerned about.
 So I planned to quickly run in and get the films done and then dash off to my lunch date with my good girlfriend.

 Little did I know, that I was in that five percent of women with mammogram findings that are very suspicious.
 When I saw the additional images, my heart sank.
-I know what breast cancer looks like on mammogram.
+I know what breast cancer looks like on a mammogram.
 I have seen it too many times at work.
-In the span of 1 year, my completely normal mammogram now showed a mass almost 2cm large.
-My quick appointment for more films turned into 3 hours of imaging, followed by a biopsy.
+In the span of one year, my completely normal mammogram now showed a mass almost two centimeters large.
+My quick appointment for more films turned into three hours of imaging, followed by a biopsy.
 Three days later, my friend confirmed what I already knew to be true.
 I had breast cancer.